balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

-Part 3: Expand Setup Code
+Part 3: Expand setup code
 *************************

 In this part we are going to learn one of the key concepts of Balder - reusing tests.